bzfvrto/Carbonize/README.md

 ## Roadmap
 **What you can expect in the coming months:**

-- [ ] **Formula 2**: Used when the vehicle carry many packages or people and it's fuel consumption of the vehicle is known for current transport service
+- [ ] **Formula 2**: Used when the vehicle carry many packages or people and it's fuel consumption is known for current transport service
 - [ ] **Formula 3**: Used when the fuel consumption of the vehicle is unknown for current transport service and if there is only one package or people inside
 - [ ] **Formula 4**: Used when vehicle carry many package or people and it's fuel consumption of the vehicle is unknown for current transport service
 - [ ] Laravel package